‘The Kettering Incident’: Will It Be Renewed For Season 2?

 You can view the Season 1 trailer for The Kettering Incident below.

 The Kettering Incident was filmed on location in Tasmania, Australia, in the small town of Kettering, in association with Screen Tasmania.
-Screen Tasmania is currently best known for the new release movie, Lion, starring Dev Patel and Nicole Kidman.
+Screen Tasmania is currently best known for the new release movie Lion, starring Dev Patel and Nicole Kidman.

 Are you looking forward to The Kettering Incident being renewed for Season 2?
 Let us know by commenting below.

-The Kettering Incident is currently airing on Foxtel in Australia, Amazon Prime in the U.S. and Sky Atlantic in the United Kingdom, Ireland and Europe.
+The Kettering Incident is currently airing on Foxtel in Australia, Amazon Prime in the U.S. and Sky Atlantic in the United Kingdom, Ireland, and Europe.

 [Featured Image by Foxtel/Showcase]